multimediaeval/multimediaeval.github.io/_editions/2020/tasks/music.md

 #### Target Group

-Researchers in areas of music information retrieval, music psychology, machine learning a generally music and technology enthusiasts.
+Researchers in music information retrieval, music psychology, machine learning, and music and technology enthusiasts in general.

 #### Data